 Do you remember that Brady Bunch episode where the gang goes to Hawaii and attracts the fancy of a tiki idol?
 Well, we may have found all the tropical mystique with a serious dose of fun, right here in Tucson.

-La Botana isn’t appealing from the street, but holy guacamole it’s a gem with the eats.
+Holy guacamole, La Botana is a gem with the eats.

 Happy hour, which runs weekdays from 2 – 5 p.m. and 8 p.m. – close, will leave you with a sizable food baby.

 Bites are $6 and $7, while drink specials range starting from $6.49.
 However, keep in mind that the items at the higher end of the price range are for a group of people.

 - Happy Michelada ($6.49) – Their house michelada mix is irresistibly savory and refreshing, worth ordering a second mug

 - Happy Quesadilla Botana ($6.99) – Grilled Adobo chicken with mushrooms, poblanos, tomatoes, and queso blanco.

 - La Clasica Grande Margarita ($16.99) – Two 42-ounce margaritas on the rocks